Is Copper Canyon safe?

 - Many Mexicans and Europeans are currently traveling to the Sierra Madres and enjoying the train experience.
 Their press is just different–actually reporting the situation there rather than sensationalizing.

-- Our company has recently hosted several groups there- we take 2-3 trips there per month- (Dave was in Copper Canyon several times in the last year including numerous times in 2012 and early 2013) and our experience and that of our guests is that things are secure and safe.
+- Our company has recently hosted several groups there- we take 2-3 trips there per month- (Dave was in Copper Canyon several times in the last year including numerous times in 2012 and 2013) and our experience and that of our guests is that things are secure and safe.

 - Our guests have not reported any problems and have a sense of security while traveling in the Copper Canyon area.
 Quite to the contrary they are amazed at how safe it seems.